 Telecommunications users still subsidise rural customers through a $50 million levy used to underwrite the government’s Rural Broadband Initiative.

-So while the 20 percent of rural users might feel cheated at having to pay more for their copper line than urban customers pay for a better fibre service, they are still being subsidised.
+So while the 20 per cent of rural users might feel cheated at having to pay more for their copper lines than urban customers pay for a better fibre service, they are still being subsidised.
 Subsidies are a political problem that need a political solution.
 If New Zealand decides rural users are a deserving case, it has to find the money to pay for their connections.

 New Zealand First: “disgraceful corporate welfare”

-Yahoo has an unbylined story quoting New Zealand First’s Tracey Martin who has gone in to bat for rural consumers.
+Yahoo has a story quoting New Zealand First’s Tracey Martin who has gone in to bat for rural consumers.
 She says: “It’s disgraceful that government under-investment forces Chorus to raid the wallets of hard-pressed Kiwis as government approved corporate welfare”.

 The story is a touch confused: